 Even trained pastry chefs are not immune to random, intense cravings for the kind of chocolatey goodness that only a boxed brownie mix can provide.
 When those cravings hit for Santos, she opts for the Ghirardelli brand.
 “They come out perfect every time,” she says—even if she has to mix them with one hand while holding her toddler in the other.

-Ghirardelli Double Chocolate Premium Brownie Mix, $2.08 at Walmart
+Ghirardelli Double Chocolate Premium Brownie Mix, $2.08 from Walmart

 7. Confetti Cake Mix